curlpipe/awesome-learning/README.md

 [Video: Build a social network in flask](https://www.youtube.com/watch?v=-FWuNnCe73g)

 ## Symfony
-Symfony is a PHP web framework and a set of reusable PHP components nad libraries.
+Symfony is a PHP web framework and a set of reusable PHP components and libraries.

 [Video: Symfony in 3 hours](https://www.youtube.com/watch?v=Bo0guUbL5uo)